Symplectic structure in open string field theory I: Rolling tachyons: Transgressive locality

 \section{Transgressive locality}

 Witten's SFT can be truncated to the tachyon field $T$, where the action takes the form

 where $D=26$, $\Box= \d_\mu \d^\mu$ and

 The cubic term contains an infinite derivative operator $e^{\frac{\Lambda}{2}\Box}$ which appears (for some $\Lambda$) ubiquitously in interactions between any fields in the Fock space expansion of any covariant string field theory.
 For this reason nonlocality in string field theory takes a fairly universal form.
 The infinite derivative operator can be interpreted as a formal power series in $\Box$.
-But a better definition, which is nonperturbative in $\alpha'$, can be given in one of two ways: as a position space integral transform,
+However this definition is strictly perturbative in $\alpha'$.
+A more complete definition can be given in terms of a position space integral transform,

 or a momentum space Fourier transform

 where $T(k)$ is the Fourier transform of $T(x)$.
 In Euclidean signature these definitions are equivalent.
 However, since we are trying to develop the Hamiltonian formalism, it seems necessary to use Lorentzian signature.
 In this context the two definitions are not equivalent and both seem problematic.
 The position space integral transform has an inverted Gaussian in the time direction.
 This creates divergence unless the field vanishes very quickly at large times.
 The Fourier transform has an inverted Gaussian at high energies.
 This creates divergence unless high energy modes are very strongly suppressed.